The River Deben, or Woodbridge Haven as it is also known.....

 As you enter the River and clear Horse Shoal....

 ....you will notice on the other side of the river some moorings, fishing huts and boatyard.
-This area is called Felixstowe Ferry and once past the red can Horse Sand buoy, you can turn back on yourself leaving Horse Sand on your port side and approach these facilities from the North.
+This area is called Felixstowe Ferry and once past the Horse Sand you can turn back on yourself leaving Horse Sand on your port side and approach these facilities from the North.

 The boatyard at Felixstowe Ferry (01394 282173) may be able to find you a short-term vacant mooring where you can lay afloat.
 Alternatively it may be possible to find an anchorage to the north well clear of the moorings.